-a) Engaging with participating country governments on the provision of disposal options (for POPs) and long-term containment (for mercury) through Output 1.1 and 1.2 led by UNEP/MAP-MEDPOL; and b) Raising awareness on new POPs in products and mercury in the healthcare sector, through targeted pilot activities to introduce alternatives through Output 1.3 and 1.4 led by SCP/RAC.
+- a) Engaging with participating country governments on the provision of disposal options (for POPs) and long-term containment (for mercury) through Output 1.1 and 1.2 led by UNEP/MAP-MEDPOL; and b) Raising awareness on new POPs in products and mercury in the healthcare sector, through - b) Raising awareness on new POPs in products and mercury in the healthcare sector, through targeted pilot activities to introduce alternatives through Output 1.3 and 1.4 led by SCP/RAC.

-These ToRs are related to the execution of 'Output 1.4 of child project 1.1: Mercury reduction through pilot activities on mercury alternatives', under the responsibility of SCP/RAC, which seeks to demonstrate the phase-out of mercury containing devices from the medical sector through the adoption of environmentally sound alternatives in Mediterranean countries.
+This ToRs is related to the execution of 'Output 1.4 of child project 1.1: Mercury reduction through pilot activities on mercury alternatives', under the responsibility of SCP/RAC, which seeks to demonstrate the phase-out of mercury containing devices from the medical sector through the adoption of environmentally sound alternatives in Mediterranean countries.